 In 2021, the Federal government passed the American Rescue Plan Act of 2021 which provides funding to State and Local governments.
 Upper Uwchlan Township was allocated \$1,237,504.10 which is paid over a two year period.
-In July of 2021, the Township received 50% of the allocation or \$618,752.05 with the remaining \$618,752.05 due to be received in 2022.
-The U.S. Treasury has issued preliminary guidance on how the funds can be spent; the final rules have not yet been published.
+The Township received its total allocation during 2021 and 2022; however it was recorded as deferred revenue and will be included in revenue as offsetting expenses are incurred.
+For the 2023 Budget, \$300,000 is expected to be spent and has been included in revenue under State Grants.